-The power conferred upon the Commissioners of the Central Park to lay out the streets, etc., north of 155th street, was "exclusive," the maps made by them showing the streets, etc., laid out were made final and conclusive as to the location, width and grades of the streets, etc., exhibited on them.
+The power conferred upon the Commissioners of the Central Park to lay out the streets, etc., north of 155th street, was "exclusive," the maps made by them showing the streets, etc., laid out were made final and conclusive as to the location, width and grades of the streets etc. exhibited on width and grades of the streets, etc., exhibited on

-It, therefore, seems to me that the Central Park Commissioners, were empowered to supercede the Tenth avenue, laid down on the map of 1807, and lay down the same, partly on a new plan and in part co-incident with the avenue, so laid out on the map of 1807, as they have done, and that the said avenue as now laid down on the map of the city is an avenue laid out by the Park Commissioners under the act of 1865, and which when opened the said Commissioners had power to regulate, and improve by days work or by contract as they deemed proper.
+It, therefore, seems to me that the Central Park Commissioners, were empowered to a per-cede the Tenth avenue, laid down on the map of cede the Tenth avenue, laid down on the map of 1807, and lay down the same, partly on a new plan and in part co-incident with the avenue, so laid out on the map of 1807, as they have done, and that the said avenue as now laid down on the map of the city is an avenue laid out by the Park Commissioners under the act of 1865, and which when opened the said Commissioners had power to regulate, and improve by days work or by contract as they deemed proper.